shekhargulati/git-the-missing-tutorial/README.md

 ### git add

-Let's create a new file `README.md` and add a simple stupid message.
+Let's create a new file `README.md` and add a dummy message.

 ```bash
 $ echo "# Git Playground" >> README.md
 ```

-> **It is a good practice to create a file named README.md in your repository root that tells purpose of the repository.**
+> **It is a good practice to create a file named README.md in your repository root that tells the purpose of the repository.**

 Now, check the status of the Git repository.